-A transient increase in the concentration of plasma creatinine is seen when ciprofloxacin and cyclosporin are administered simultaneously.
+A transient rise in the concentration of serum creatinine was observed when ciprofloxacin and cyclosporin containing medicinal products were administered simultaneously.
 Therefore, it is frequently (twice a week) necessary to control the serum creatinine concentrations in these patients.

 Vitamin K antagonists